hoereth/springfox-enum-plugin/README.md

 # springfox-enum-plugin
-Annotate your enums and have this plugin automatically enhance your Swagger docs with it.

-## Introduction

 OpenAPI has still no way of documenting enumerations in a structured way (as of version 3.0).
 This Plugin introduces the @ApiEnum annotation to overcome this problem.